What does thermostat do

 HVAC

-The answer to 'what does thermostat do' is that a thermostat is a device that controls the temperature in a home or building.
-It monitors the temperature and turns the heating or cooling system on and off to maintain the desired temperature set by the user.
+The answer to 'what does thermostat do' is a thermostat is a device that controls the temperature in a home or building.
+It monitors the current temperature and turns the heating or cooling system on and off as needed to maintain the desired temperature set by the homeowner.

 Sources